GenesysGo/docs-shadow-cloud/operate/node-faq.md

 ### **Q: How are the 150 incentivized operators selected?**

 A: The ongoing selection process for incentivized operators will be based on various criteria, including node performance and uptime.
-Upon initialization of the testnet, a global restart will be requested and the first 150 that join will be on a first come first serve.
-After the initial global restart, testnet 2 will be governed by entirely programmatic on-chain smart contracts monitoring performance, proper version, error states and uptime.
+Testnet 2 will be governed by entirely programmatic on-chain smart contracts monitoring performance, proper version, error states and uptime.
 You will want to achieve as much consistent uptime as possible.
+You are up if your logs report "finalized" and as long as you resolve your issues with 30 minutes.

 ### Q: How do I know if I am connected to the network properly and achieving uptime?